byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Why make Pro-Biotic Eco-Enzymes?**

 *On Behalf Of Life.* A Gift of Life, given symbiotically by healing and cleaning the whole body and built environment with Pro-biotic Eco-enzymes.
-More than skin deep, **Soul Food for the Micro-biome of Mother Earth's Water and Soil.**
+More than skin deep, **Soul Food for the Micro-biome of Mother Earth's Water, Soil, Air and Soul.**

 ### *Symbiotic Body And Soil Microbial Gardens.*
 #### *There is a micro-biome connection between Humans and the Soil.*
 **A healthy micro-biome, which consists of an overwhelming majority of beneficial pro-biotic bacteria, is one of the most fundamental aspects of health.**

 **The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.
 Humans are Wild in this way.** The largest colony is located in the stomach and intestines.
 The bacteria digest substances that help the immune system defend against invaders.
 This exact same process happens symbiotically, in soil, water and the food that comes from it.
 Protect the microbes with Pro-biotic Eco-enzymes.
 Doing so will keep the micro-biome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encourage the growth of healthy bacteria.**

-**A simple process of encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.
-The fermentation process produces amino acids and peptides that promote healthy cellular renewal.**

-This process naturally increases the bio-availability, making it so the physical body and Mother Earth are able to absorb the nutrients.
-The process creates new amino acids, organic acids, and antioxidants that didn’t originally exist in the raw material, naturally optimized to provide the most nutrition.

 ### Re-Act To The Environ-Mental Realities
 **Eco-Enzyme is an ecologically responsible solution,** for those living in apartments/condos or for those looking to use their fresh food remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
 No traditional 'garden' is required!
 Be creative.
 Whats around ...